spdx/spdx-spec/chapters/annotations.md

-# 12 Annotation information fields
+# 12 Annotations information section

 ## 12.1 Annotator field <a name="12.1"></a>